bobgreenshields/deliverance/_areas/01-cave-entrance.md

   - "3"
 ---

 The cave mouth curves back into the darkness where an 8ft tall wooden pallisade has been constructed.
-There is a gate at the east end secured by a sliding log.
+There is a gate at the east end secured by a sliding bar.

 **Spot (DC 12)**: 2 goblins on duty guarding the entrance.